2025 Cebu earthquake: Casualties

+The NDRRMC reported that at least 79 people were killed in the earthquake.
+In addition, 599 people were injured.
+It was the deadliest earthquake in the country since 2013.

 Response and aftermath

-Schools were ordered closed in Negros Occidental and in Mandaue, Lapu-Lapu City, Talisay, Danao, Minglanilla, Consolacion, Carmen, and Barili in Cebu on October 1.
+Schools were ordered closed in Negros Occidental and in Mandaue, Lapu-Lapu City, Talisay, Danao, Minglanilla, Consolacion, Carmen, Liloan, Compostela and Barili in Cebu on October 1.
 Classes in Cebu City were suspended as a precautionary measure.
 Government work at the Iloilo Provincial Capitol was suspended to allow for an assessment of the building's structural integrity.
 In Tagbilaran, Bohol, government work was also suspended, except for the city's earthquake quick response team.
 The municipality of San Remigio announced its intention to declare a state of calamity in order to expedite response and relief operations.
 Cebu was placed in a state of calamity.

 Medical teams from the Cebu South Medical Center and other organizations were deployed to areas affected by the earthquake.
 In Bogo, residents lay in tents while charging their phones using generators, according to Rappler correspondent John Sitchon.
 Sitchon called the aftermath reminiscent of Typhoon Rai (Odette).

-A civil defense official said the earthquake was deadly because it struck at night, when people were asleep and slower to react, while a victim said it felt like Typhoon Haiyan (Yolanda).
+The earthquake, along with Typhoon Kalmaegi in November, was subsequently attributed by officials as having contributed to the 2026 Binaliw landslide in Cebu City in January by destabilizing the structural integrity of the Binaliw landfill.